DonTee-Why/simple-api-python/DETAILS.md

 This is a simple API written in python.
 The features of this API are:

-- A GET/howold endpoint.
+  - A `GET /howold` endpoint.
   - Calculate and return the age of a person, given the date of birth (dob), in timestamp format, passed as query parameters to the GET/howold endpoint.
   - Limits calls to the endpoint to allow a maimum of 3 calls per second.
   - Return the right HTTP error if the date of birth parameter (dob) is not properly used or if the value is invalid

-## How does this work?
+## How does this work

 This API was implemented using a python framework called [FastAPI](https://fastapi.tiangolo.com/).
 When a request is made to the `/howold` endpoint, it first hits the `main.py` file.
 It then gets to the `endpoints.py` file which contains the function implementation for the endpoint.
 The function then accepts the parameter passed to the endpoint, performs operations like rate limiting and other necessary checks and then returns the appropriate response.